darrenjedwards/spdp-observer-p-vs-np/README.md

 📣 Citation If this code or data is useful in your research, please cite:

-@article{Edwards2025SPDPObserver, title = {Toward P̸ = NP: An Observer-Theoretic Separation via SPDP Rank and Equivalence to ZFC Foundations within N-Frame}, author = {Edwards, Darren J.}, year = {2025}, note = {Code and data: https://github.com/DarrenEdwards111/spdp-observer-p-vs-np} } (Replace with arXiv/journal citation when available.)
+Edwards, D. (2025).
+Toward P≠NP: An Observer-Theoretic Separation via SPDP Rank and a ZFC-Equivalent Foundation within the N-Frame Model.
+Zenodo. https://doi.org/10.5281/zenodo.17692997

 📄 License Released under the MIT License (or your chosen license).
 See LICENSE.